kyasu1/officeiko-2018/site/content/news/handling-western-union/index.md

 - Need to make a payment in Japan ?
 You can depsoit cash sent from you family here !
 - Friendly staffs warmly welcome all customers.

-## Store Location:
+## Store Location

-1-299-1 Shichizacho, Koshigaya, Saitama, Japan
+Address : 1-299-1 Shichizacho, Koshigaya, Saitama, Japan

 We have 6 parking lots in front of our shop.
 You can acesss there directly from Route 4.